Dolphin or Konqueror?

 Thesub-menu opens up a whole lot more cool things to do from Dolphin.
 Some possibilities only appear when applicable to the file you have selected.
+An apps .desktop file below /usr/share/applications defines what actions are applicable for a particular type of file.
 Some of the options are

 You now notice that Dolphin is proposing a WAV file for each track, plus: